Shrunk Expand

 David is producer of Essays in Ragtime: The Music of Brun Campbell, a recording of the collected works by the ragtime pioneer and piano student of Scott Joplin.
 The American Ragtime Ensemble performs David’s newly-created orchestrations of Campbell’s works.
 Other players include Campbell expert Richard Egan on piano solos, and two vocalists who premier seven newly-discovered songs.
 Campbell himself is heard on four rare 78 rpm discs, and an unusual vintage recorded tribute rounds out the playlist.
 The CD is on the Rivermont Records label.
 It’s the companion disc for the publication of the definitive biography, Brun Campbell: The Original Ragtime Kid, by Larry Karp (McFarland).
 David was a draft reviewer and editor of the manuscript.
 (Larry often commented that David should have been designated be the co-author.)
 You can order the disc from rivermontrecords.com, or directly from David through the Contact page in this Website.

-Slowing the Entropy* of Your Sheet Music Collection is one of David’s latest seminars delivered at ragtime festivals and elsewhere.
+Slowing the Entropy* of Your Sheet Music Collection is one of David’s seminars delivered at ragtime festivals and elsewhere.
 Earth, air, fire, water and tiny bad stuff can turn your valuable rags and photos to dust, glop or psychedelic colors.
 Learn simple, effective ways to keep your materials safe and healthy by recognizing the signs of infestation and digestion.
 Determine when it’s time to take the patient to the conservator’s ER.
 Know your acid from a hole in the page.
 This seminar will count as college credit toward a pH in music restoration.
 Check the handout for this seminar with lots of tips on the care and feeding of your papers and photos.

 *Entropy is the measure of disorder in a system, such as the arrangement of molecules in paper.
 See, you learned something already!